aldro61/kover/index.md

 ## Overview

-Kover is an out-of-core implementation of the Set Covering Machine algorithm that has been tailored for genomic biomarker discovery.
+Kover is an out-of-core implementation of rule-based machine learning algorithms that has been tailored for genomic biomarker discovery.
+It produces highly interpretable models, based on k-mers, that explicitly highlight genotype-to-phenotype associations.

 Given two groups of phenotipically distinct individuals represented by their genomes, Kover seeks an intelligible model that accurately discriminates them.
-The obtained models are conjunctions (logical-AND) or disjunctions (logical-OR) of rules that capture the presence or absence of [k-mers](https://en.wikipedia.org/wiki/K-mer).
+The obtained models are arrangements of rules that capture the presence or absence of [k-mers](https://en.wikipedia.org/wiki/K-mer).